UBC-MOAD/Reshapr/docs/subcommands/info.rst

       * list of model profiles included in the package

-      Specify a dask cluster configuration (e.g. `reshapr info salish_cluster`) or a model profile (e.g. `reshpr info SalishSeaCast-201905`) to get information about them.
+      Specify a dask cluster configuration (e.g. `reshapr info salish_cluster`) or a model profile (e.g. `reshapr info SalishSeaCast-201905`) to get information about them.

+      Specify a model profile, time interval, and variable group (e.g. `reshapr info SalishSeaCast-201905 hour biology`) to get the list of variables available in that dataset.

     Options:
       --help  Show this message and exit.